Building a Tiled GEMM#

 Step 1: Sequential Single-Tile GEMM#

-Scope: a single warpgroup of 128 threads walks the whole path in order, one stage after another.
+Scope: one warpgroup of 128 threads executes the full path sequentially.

-Layout: the A and B tiles live in SMEM, the accumulator in TMEM, and the result is staged out through registers.
+Layout: A and B tiles reside in SMEM, the accumulator resides in TMEM, and the result is written through registers.

 Dispatch: synchronous